 Your healthcare team will talk to you about the best treatment options for you.
 To help deal with the information and remember all of your questions, it helps to bring a family member or close friend with you to checkups.
 Bringing a written list of your concerns will also make it easier for you to remember your questions.
 It also may help to take notes on the things you talk about.

 The way you get chemo depends on your stage of cancer.
-There are 2 main ways of chemo to treat bladder cancer:
+There are two main ways of chemo to treat bladder cancer:

 This means the chemo is put right into your bladder.
 This may be done for early stage bladder cancers that are only on the inside lining of the bladder.
 It might be used before or after surgery that removes tumors from the bladder wall.
 Intravesical chemo mainly affects the cells in your bladder that are in contact with the chemo medicine.
 It's less likely to harm other cells in your body.
 This means there are fewer side effects.